top of page

 3. Be Realistic About Your Journaling Habit

 Starting off with lighter journaling prompts or exercises can help with easing your mind and allowing your thoughts to flow.
-Remember, journaling does not have to be a self-therapy session, it can be fun, inspiring and motivating too.

 4. Be Flexible When Setting a Journaling Routine

-Blocking a time that you feel will work for you is ideal when building the habit to journal.
+Blocking a time that works for you is ideal when building the habit to journal.
 It's also safe to share that journaling does not have to be every single day.
 While journaling daily is great, there is no obligation to do so if you are not there yet.
 Like starting an intense fitness journey at the gym when it's been ages that you've worked out and then burning out after a sore day, you can quickly quit journaling if you're doing too much at the beginning.
 It's all about self-discipline.

 4. Track your Journaling Time